 Ideally a jacket and trousers, as when it rains you can get wet and cold quickly.
 Some guides prefer ponchos, but be aware that they can obscure your vision of where you are putting your feet.
-If you do prefer a poncho, make sure you have walked in it before and buy a rubberised one, not a disposable plastic one.
+If you do prefer a poncho, make sure you have walked in it before and buy a rubberized one, not a disposable plastic one.
 Many guides insist you need one of these cheap plastic ponchos over your waterproofs but this is not true and this only creates plastic waste.

 Always carry a warm layer

 Always bring a fleece/ jumper.
 Even on a hot day, you can chill quickly at breaks or if the weather turns, which it often does.
 Hypothermia can be a risk on the Inca Trail, especially when the weather is wet and windy if you are underprepared.
 But it is easy to ensure you have adequate warm clothing.
-You are not going to the Artic either, so no need to overdo it.
+You are not going to the Arctic either, so no need to overdo it.

 Use sun protection

 The sun is very strong in the mountains even on a cloudy day.
 Remember you are a mile closer to the sun.
-Hats, sunglasses and suncream are a must.
+Hats, sunglasses, and suncream are a must.